yanjiulab/storm-words/README.md

 - 0.0.2 Add support for SQLite3.
 Saving words in local database.
 - 0.0.3 Add support for Web YouDao Dictionary, and searching words by parsing the web by default.
 - 0.1.0 Reconstruct spider, add support for timeout.
+- 0.1.1 Disable system proxy config, use none proxy by default.

 简介
 ----